pg12575/FibaroOpenHAB/README.md

 # FibaroOpenHAB

-Using Fibaro Sensors with OpenHAB2 to display simple information using *BasicUI* sitemap and setting up persistence using *mySQL*.
+Using Fibaro Sensors with OpenHAB2 to display simple information using *BasicUI* sitemap, setting up persistence using *mySQL* and remote access.
 Hardware used -
 - Fibaro Sensors
     - Fibaro (Motion) MultiSensor  - *FGMS-001*